Consensys/doc.web3signer/docs/reference/cli/options.md

 <!--/tabs-->

-Configure the Vert.x worker pool size used for processing requests.
+Vert.x worker pool size used for processing requests.

-The default value is 20.
+The default is `20`.

 ### `help`